yulunzhang/MST/README.md

 Code should be available before the end of Nov.

 ## Results
-The test data are available at [GoogleDrive](https://drive.google.com/file/d/1lD6wi-Uaw5tymYBtjwe5tmhxGrJathLs/view?usp=sharing) and [BaiduYun](https://pan.baidu.com/s/1sF7pGD19umLaogAWIF8R_w).
+The test data (29 content images, 61 style images) are available at [GoogleDrive](https://drive.google.com/file/d/1lD6wi-Uaw5tymYBtjwe5tmhxGrJathLs/view?usp=sharing) and [BaiduYun](https://pan.baidu.com/s/1sF7pGD19umLaogAWIF8R_w).
-The visual results are available at [GoogleDrive](https://drive.google.com/file/d/1nl9KuB9q_hcfzSKY1PBxSfpKQmNEhI9p/view?usp=sharing) and [BaiduYun](https://pan.baidu.com/s/14cJgqLpaw_A8bhSmlAGW7w).
+The visual results (29x61 stylized images) are available at [GoogleDrive](https://drive.google.com/file/d/1nl9KuB9q_hcfzSKY1PBxSfpKQmNEhI9p/view?usp=sharing) and [BaiduYun](https://pan.baidu.com/s/14cJgqLpaw_A8bhSmlAGW7w).
 The results are produced by using the model and parameters (e.g., alpha=1.0, K=3) of the paper.

 ## Citation
 If you find the code/results helpful in your resarch or work, please cite the following papers.